 Hyperledger Fabric 1.3 support, which adds many new features based on the evolving open source version, including chaincode development in Java, further leveraging existing enterprise skills, and support for private transactions among a subset of members, preserving privacy and business confidentiality.
 This demonstrates Oracle’s commitment to stay current with the Hyperledger community by leveraging new releases and contributing to the open source community.

-This new 19.1.3 release of the Oracle Blockchain Platform highlights Oracle's continued strength and customer momentum in enterprise blockchain space.
-Enterprises around the world have come to trust Oracle Blockchain platform for their demanding production deployments.
-Oracle continues to invest and develop its Blockchain Platform to provide fully-managed and production-ready enterprise blockchain cloud platform that is based on open source Hyperledger Fabric project.
+This new 19.1.3 release of the Oracle Blockchain Platform highlights Oracle's continued strength and customer momentum in the enterprise blockchain space.
+Enterprises around the world have come to trust the Oracle Blockchain platform for their demanding production deployments.
+Oracle continues to invest and develop its blockchain platform to provide a fully-managed and production-ready enterprise blockchain cloud platform that is based on open source Hyperledger Fabric project.

-Key contributions to this blog post from Todd Little, Deepak Goel, Mark Rakhmilevich, Mary Hall, Carlo Innocenti, and the PR team
+Key contributors to this blog post include Todd Little, Deepak Goel, Frank Xiong, Carlo Innocenti, and Nicole Maloney of the Oracle PR team.